ThoughtWorks-DPS/hello-restful/README.md

 </div>
 <br />

-hello-restful is a lightweight api designed to be deployed on a kubernetes-based delivey infrastructure and provide common http testing endpoints and demonstrate one ethod of using an openapi framework for automated api documentation.
+hello-restful is a lightweight api designed to be deployed on a kubernetes-based delivey infrastructure and provide common http testing endpoints and demonstrate one method of using an openapi framework for automated api documentation.

 To deploy in local cluster: